ghuijo/ghuijo.github.io/_posts/2025-08-29-LeRobot-PI0-Finetuning-Tutorial.md

 - -policy.path=${HF_USER}/my_policy
 ```

+### Some comments

+Unlike ACT or Diffusion Policy, which are trained from scratch, I fine-tuned Pi0 and ran inference with it.
+Even though the training data were collected only in bright indoor environments with the lights on, the robot still managed to perform tasks pretty accurately even in darker settings.

+From what I’ve seen in GitHub issues and tutorials, Pi0 tends to work best when it’s heavily overfitted to a small number of tasks — kind of the opposite of what you’d expect from a general foundation model.
+It seems that even large-scale robot foundation models struggle with the huge diversity in robot hardware, task types, and data collection environments.

+I’m really curious to see how GROOT handles this.

-Feel free to reach out if you run into any problems or have suggestions for improving this setup!
+<p>Feel free to reach out if you run into any problems or have suggestions for improving this setup!</p>